 The site is split between the administrative areas of the City of Lincoln and West Lindsey District Council.
-The outline planning permission granted in December 2015 (subject to signing the s106) covers the entirety of the part of the SUE that lies within West Lindsey district.
+The outline planning permission granted in December 2015 covers the entirety of the part of the SUE that lies within West Lindsey district.
 The remaining site area (i.e. all of the land within the SUE not covered by the 2015 outline planning permission) is within the City of Lincoln boundary.